awalmer/AC-SINS_Analysis/README.md

 # Introduction: AC-SINS Analysis R Shiny Application
 This is an R Shiny application that I developed at Eli Lilly &amp; Co.
 R Shiny is an R package that allows developers to build and deploy interactive web applications.
-For our team's purposes, R Shiny was an excellent resource for sharing our newly-developed analysis approach with users.
+For our team's purposes, R Shiny was an excellent resource for sharing our newly-developed AC-SINS analysis approach with users.

   The R script for the application is [app.R](/app.R), and the required supplmental script of functions sourced by the application is [functions.R](/functions.R).